Looking to whip up a quick batch of playdough for your kiddos without cream of tartar or any other fancy ingredients?

 There are so many benefits of playdough – such as building fine motor skills – that it’s a must-have in your house and classroom.

-Don’t forget to involve your child in following the recipes as this is a great opportunity to work on following directions and discovering science concepts.
+Don’t forget to involve kids in following the recipes as this is a great opportunity to work on following directions and discovering science concepts.

-You’ll also be teaching your child maths as you learn about measuring ingredients.
+You’ll also be teaching maths as you learn about measuring ingredients.

 There are many ways to make playdough.
 Each will have a different texture and feel, and some last longer than others.